Greatness7/tes3conv/readme.md

   If the `/.config/git/` directories did not exist, create them, and then create the `attributes` file within.

-  Open the `attributes` in a text editor and add the following line:
+  Open the `attributes` file in a text editor and add the following line:
   ```
   *.[eE][sS][mpMP] diff=tes3
   ```